Krillh/Airzlinshire/Peoples/Reproduction.md

 | [[Survivors]] | 4 weeks  | 5 months |
 | [[Humans]]    | 4 weeks  | 3 months |
 | [[Leyuas]]    | 9 weeks  | 6 months |
-There are other traits specific to each
+There are other traits specific to each species.
 ### Giants

 ### Warriors